-For third country nationals (that’s what they call anyone who is not an EU citizen), you have to be able to show you have an income of €600 per month or more (minimum wage).
+For third country nationals (that’s what they call anyone who is not an EU citizen), you have to be able to show you have an income of about €690 per month or more (minimum wage).
 And you have no serious criminal convictions.

 It is also possible to receive residency by getting a job first, to come here legally, but it’s more difficult as you need to prove that the job was advertised and the employer couldn’t find a Portuguese person to fill the position.

 Official Reasons for Getting a Residence Visa for 3rd Country Nationals

 A Residence Visa is a Portuguese visa for a four-month period in order to request a residence permit after arrival.